A tumor is a new growth of tissue (a mass). The tumor is also called neoplasm. But there is a slight difference between the usage.

 Malignant tumors are invasive by nature.
-They invade the nearby cells and then the cells near those, and spread.
+They invade the nearby cells and then the cells near those, and thus have a tendency to spread.

-For example, a malignant tumor in the breast may spread to kidney.
+For example, a malignant tumor in the breast may spread to the kidney.

 Symptoms and Signs of Tumors

-Tumors of digestive system may present with weight loss, bowel changes, anemia, blood in stool or intestinal obstruction.
+Tumors of the digestive system may present with weight loss, bowel changes, anemia, blood in the stool or intestinal obstruction.

 Some tumors may not cause any symptoms.
 Others, such as pancreatic cancer, do not usually cause symptoms until the disease has reached an advanced stage.

-Tumors may cause symptom due to the pressure effect caused by their size and compression of adjacent structures, affecting the function of the site as in pituitary adenoma, symptoms due to secretion of hormones by tumors [carcinoid syndrome], weakening of the structure [as in bone tumors] or deformation etc.
+Tumors may cause symptoms due to the pressure effect caused by their size and compression of adjacent structures, affecting the function of the site as in pituitary adenoma.
+Symptoms may occur due to the secretion of hormones by tumors [carcinoid syndrome], weakening of the structure [as in bone tumors] or deformation, etc.